dkriegner/xrayutilities/README.md

     python setup.py install --prefix=<install_path>

-in the source folder of xrayutilities on the command line/terminal.
-The first command installs in the systems default directories, whereas in the second command you can manually specify the installation path.
+is possible but you have to manually ensure that the dependencies are all installed!
+The first command installs xrayutilities in the systems default directories, whereas in the second command you can manually specify the installation path.

-By default the setup.py script tries to use OpenMP.
-If you do not want to use OpenMP or do not have it available use the *--without-openmp* option for the
+By default the installation procedure tries to enable OpenMP support (recommended).
+It is disabled silently if OpenMP is not available.
+It can also be disable by using the *--without-openmp* option for the installation:

-installation:
+    pip install --global-option="--without-openmp" xrayutilities

+or

-    python setup.py --without-openmp install --prefix=<install_path>
+    python setup.py --without-openmp install

 Requirements
 ------------